 Applicants can log into their online account to check for their admission result.
 Decisions will be made starting about mid-January and the process will continue into March.
 The results will be posted online, and you will be notified by email.
 We do not send the results through the postal mail.

-Decisions for September admission are made starting about mid-January and the process will continue until March 15.
+Decisions for September admission are made in January and the process will continue until March 15.
 Applicants should go into their online application to check their status.
 Applicants have until April 15th to notify MIT of their decision to accept or decline the offer of admission.
 Your recorded decison as of April 15 is considered binding and may require a written release.
 If you do not respond by April 15, we may recind our offer.

 Information and a list of schools agreeing to adhere to these dates and conditions can be found on the Resolution Regarding Graduate Scholars, Fellows, Trainees and Assistants, or by searching the Council of Graduate Schools website http://www.cgsnet.org.